Making a stencil is key in screen printing.

 Once completed, we began the screen printing process.
 This is what we did next:

-- Placed the screen onto a 4/Color – 2/Station manual, textile printer from RhinoTech
+- Placed the screen onto a 4/Color – 2/Station manual, a textile printer from RhinoTech

 - Screen printed design w/Plastisol ink onto a black t-shirt.